Many people with a phobia don't need treatment. Avoiding the object of their fear is enough to control the problem.

 For example, if you have a fear of snakes (ophidiophobia), your therapist may ask you to read about snakes.
 They may later show you a picture of a snake.
 They may then arrange a visit to the reptile house in a zoo to look at some real snakes.
 The final step would be for you to hold a snake.

-Medication isn't usually recommended for treating phobias.
-This is because talking therapies are usually effective and don't have side effects.
-But medication is sometimes prescribed on a short-term basis to treat the effects of phobias such as anxiety.
+Medicine is not usually recommended for treating phobias.
+This is because talking therapies are usually effective and do not have side effects.
+But medicine is sometimes prescribed on a short-term basis to treat effects of phobias such as anxiety.

-Three types of medication are recommended for treating anxiety.
+Three types of medicine are recommended for treating anxiety.

 These are: